 The Germans planned and prepared for a quick blitzkrieg war.
-Their army and infrastructure were not built to handle a long, drawn out war.
+Their army and infrastructure were not built to handle a long, drawn-out war.
 And with the failure of their blitzkrieg attacks, things slowly began to turn in favor of the Soviets.
 Stalin moved his factories to the far east and with American aid, they started building tanks and planes in the thousands for a counterstrike.

-Why is Operation Barbarossa Usually Considered Foolish?
+Why Is Operation Barbarossa Usually Considered Foolish?

-We now know that Hitler’s invasion turned out to be a disaster, raising a lot of criticism at his decision-making as the leader of the German army.
+We now know that Hitler’s invasion turned out to be a disaster, raising a lot of criticism of his decision-making as the leader of the German army.
 There are various reasons for this particular argument.
 The Soviet Union was too vast for the Germans to conquer, and Hitler hugely underestimated their strength.
 They also did not finish off Britain before turning to the Soviets, another blunder.
 Various military decisions made by Hitler were also quite questionable and may have swung the war in the Soviet’s favor.
 Below are some of the reasons Operation Barbarossa was ill-fated from the start.

 The Soviet Union Could Not Be Defeated

-The most famous criticism is that the Soviet Union is too vast, and that Germany never had the equipment or personnel needed to complete the invasion.
+The most famous criticism is that the Soviet Union is too vast and that Germany never had the equipment or personnel needed to complete the invasion.
 Compared to the Soviet Union, Germany has a very small landmass and population that could never keep up with the manpower and resources of the Soviet Union.
 The Germans hoped to end the war before winter, and they planned on doing this by capturing the Soviet capital of Moscow.
-When this failed, they didn’t have a back up plan.
+When this failed, they didn’t have a backup plan.

 Still, the Germans were a force to be reckoned with, and the initial success of their armies prove this.
 During WWI, the Russian Tzar was overthrown by his own people.
 Hitler was hoping for the same would happen this time around.
 However, it did not, and the Germans did not expect the tenacity and fighting spirit of the Russians to be so strong.